hdShang/arxiv-daily/docs/cs-CV/2025-08-14/papers/250810264v2-mrfd-multi-region-fusion-decoding-with-self-consistency-for-mitigati.md

 ---
 layout: default
-title: MRFD: Multi-Region Fusion Decoding with Self-Consistency for Mitigating Hallucinations in LVLMs
+title: "MRFD: Multi-Region Fusion Decoding with Self-Consistency for Mitigating Hallucinations in LVLMs"
 ---

 # MRFD: Multi-Region Fusion Decoding with Self-Consistency for Mitigating Hallucinations in LVLMs